 I was thinking the other day, while hiking around the smoky woods, how it’s a shame there are so many more fires these days, seemingly.
 Talking to my dad this morning, he reflected some of the same notions.

 Let’s consider the anthropogenic factor.
-In my observation, in the past decades, a lot more of the forest has been mowed down and sold off, a lot more industrial and residential developments are spread all over the place, and into the woods, there’s a shit-ton more primitive gas-burning vehicles on the road, and it seems that a lot more people start wildfires (some 42.7% in the past decade in BC are person-related fires).
+In my observation, in the past decades, a lot more of the forest has been mowed down and sold off, replaced by monocrops.
+A lot more industrial and residential developments are spread all over the place, and yes, well into the forests.
+There’s a shit-ton more primitive gas-burning vehicles on the road, and it seems that a lot more people start wildfires (some 42.5% in the past decade in BC are person-related fires).

-Maybe it’s related to a little climate shift, but that’s nothing new.
+Maybe it’s related to a climate shift, but that’s nothing new.
 Global temps have varied drastically over the past 400,000 years.
 Our primitive, archaic, polluting commerce and industry isn’t helping, of course.
 Islands of garbage in the ocean aren’t normal.
 Regardless, some varieties of polar bears have been around since the Pleistocene, so don’t panic too much about something you know almost nothing about.
+I’m certainly not an expert, but I grow weary of the incessant, apocalyptic climate change pandemonium — as if CO2 is the singular cause and/or solution.
+Wake up!

 It’s interesting to note that many of the alarming charts regarding global temperatures start at 1880, about the time we started using modern techniques and instruments, but also, the mid-19th century is at the tail end of the Little Ice Age.
 Would it be better if it was getting colder?
 Imagine the headlines.

 We’re in the midst of the hyper-caffeinated, frenzied, up-to-the-second insanity of social and mainstream media.
 We’re hyper-aware of mostly terrible shit that occurs, most anywhere on the planet.
-You don’t think that it negatively affects your perceptions of the world, what you think about the climate, your fellow humans, and how paranoid or worried you feel about it?
+It’s what pays the bills for magazines and advertisers.
+Would this not negatively affect your perceptions of the world, what you think about the climate, your fellow humans, and how paranoid or worried you are in general?